-All drillhole counts in this section include holes drilled for resource definition, geotechnical, and, metallurgical purposes.
+All drillhole counts in this section include holes drilled for resource definition, geotechnical, and metallurgical purposes.

-10.1 Drilling - Çöpler Deposit
+10.1.1 Drilling - Çöpler Deposit

-The Çöpler deposit continues to be tested by RC and DD drilling.
+The Çöpler deposit continues to be tested by reverse circulation (RC) and diamond core (DD) drilling.
 The details of drillholes utilised in this Mineral Resource update for the Çöpler deposit are presented in Table 10.1.
 Typically, the drillhole spacing at surface is a nominal 50 m, however, in some areas the drill spacing has been reduced to 25 m (Figure 10.1).